Chieze-Franklin/Bolt.js-Book/events.md

     "name": String, //the name of the event
-    "body": Object, //the actual payload of the event "publisher": String, //the name of the app that raised the event "time": Date, //the time the event was published "id": String //identifies this instance of event object }
+    "body": Object, //the actual payload of the event "publisher": String, //the name of the app that raised the event "time": Date //the time the event was published "token": String //identifies this instance of event object }
 ```

-**Note:** Currently `id` is undefined but will be present in future versions of Bolt, and will be used to check the authenticity of event objects.
-Different `id` values will be generated for different apps, for every event dispatched.
+explain how token works

 The module actually responsible for dispatching to appropriate hooks is [bolt-module-events](/bolt-module-events.md).